 The Himalayas form the border between the world's two largest nations; China and India.
 Here lies Nepal.
 Since the peace agreement in 2006, Nepal is a democratic republic, with 30 million inhabitants spreading from the Gangess, up the foot of the Himalayas to the highest peaks and over to Tibet.

-The semester begins with two weeks in the capital Kathmandu before we settle in Nepal's second largest city, Pokhara, with around 230,000 inhabitants.
+Pokhara is Nepal's second largest city with around 230,000 inhabitants.
 The city has been an important point on the trade route between India and China.
 And later for mountain tours in the Himalayas, and as a starting point for mountain trips to the Annapurna Massif.
 From Pokharas tropical climate you have a stunning view of 8000 meters of high snowy mountains.

 The programme fee includes accommodation and breakfast and lunch all school days.
 The student houses are located in close proximity to each other in the centre of the city, near the lakeside.
 The students mainly stay in double or quadruple rooms.
 It is however possible to pay more and stay in a single room.
 You can also choose to arrange your own accommodation and get a deduction in the fee.